Cause of ankle swelling

 - Too much salt in your diet.

-Normal ankle swelling in pregnancy results from the excess weight, being more sedentary, standing too much, and compromised blood flow.
+Normal ankle swelling in pregnancy results from excess weight, being more sedentary, standing too much, and compromised blood flow.
 Some medications increase fluid retention and result in puffy ankles.

 More severe ankle swelling may also result from